AbdullahAlhussein/Read-Certificate-Information-From-USB-Token_PKI/README.md

 <br>

- ## Specifications of the usb token that worked on :
+ ## Specifications of the USB Token that worked on :

 Token name: eToken